Chess Engine Adviser & Stockfish Replay Lab

 What is Stockfish in chess?

 Stockfish is a free open-source chess engine that analyzes positions, suggests moves, and works inside compatible chess interfaces.
 Stockfish itself is an engine rather than a full teaching environment, so players usually run it inside an analysis board, GUI, or website tool.
-Use the AlphaZero replay lab to watch how engine-level ideas turn into concrete pressure, exchanges, and winning plans.
+Use the Engine Analysis Adviser to decide what you want from the engine before opening a replay line.

 How do I use Stockfish to analyze a game?

 Use Stockfish after you review the game yourself and identify the moves that actually mattered.
 The most useful workflow is candidate moves first, engine check second, because that exposes exactly where your calculation or evaluation broke down.
-Open the AlphaZero replay lab to follow one full engine line and see how a hidden idea becomes visible move by move.
+Open the Engine Analysis Adviser before turning on the engine if you are unsure what to check first.

 How do I use Stockfish properly as a beginner?

 Use Stockfish properly as a beginner by thinking first, writing down your candidate moves, and only then checking the engine.
 Beginners learn more from comparing their own ideas against the engine than from copying the top move instantly.
-Use the AlphaZero replay lab to trace one clear engine plan and notice how each move serves a single strategic idea.
+Use the adviser’s before-engine setting and then replay one engine game to see how a plan connects move by move.

 Should I turn on Stockfish before I analyze the game myself?

 No, you should not turn on Stockfish before you analyze the game yourself if your goal is improvement.
 Early engine use often replaces calculation with passive agreement, which hides the real reason a mistake happened.
-Open the AlphaZero replay lab to compare your own guesses against a full engine-quality plan before checking the verdict.
+Use the Engine Analysis Adviser with the review stage set to before turning the engine on.

 Can I use Stockfish online without downloading anything?

 Yes, you can use Stockfish online through analysis boards and chess sites that connect a board interface to the engine.
 Stockfish is the calculation core, while the website or GUI provides the board, move list, and controls.
-Use the AlphaZero replay lab to get the same practical feel of engine-guided move exploration directly on the page.
+Use the Engine Replay Lab to get a practical feel for engine-guided move exploration directly in the browser.

 Do I need a GUI to use Stockfish?

 Yes, most players need a GUI or analysis board to use Stockfish comfortably.
 Stockfish does not exist mainly to display a board by itself, so the interface handles move input, PGNs, boards, and engine output.
-Use the AlphaZero replay lab to see how a board interface makes long engine lines far easier to follow.
+Use the Engine Replay Lab to see how a board interface makes long engine lines easier to follow.

 Engine numbers and depth